 Chamber music is Sai’s heart and passion.
 She enjoys collaborating with other musicians on various projects.
 Most recently, she performed with Rimsky Korsakov String Quartet from Russia to a great acclaim.
 She also enjoys performing with Pacific Crest Chamber Players from Pacific Crest Music Festival in Northern California where she serves on the piano and chamber music faculty every summer and works with gifted music students from all over the world.
 In Southern Oregon and Northern California, she is heard collaborating with members of North State Symphony, Rogue Valley Symphony, Shasta Symphony, and San Jose Symphony in concerts including fundraising chamber music events for non-profit organizations.
 In recent years, Sai has organized and presented fundraising concerts to support Mercy Hospice, W.A.T.E.R., and Mt.
 Shasta Children’s Choir.
 Sai believes in the power of music to bring people togegther to do greater good for the community and society at large.

 Sai balances her performance schedule with an active involvement in music education and pedagogy.
-She is currently on the faculty at College of the Siskiyous and has served on the faculty in the past at Southern Oregon University as well as in the summer program at the Manhattan School of Music .
+She is currently on the faculty at Rogue Community College and in the past has served on the faculty at Southern Oregon University as well as in the summer program at the Manhattan School of Music .
 As an adjudicator and clinician, Sai is invited to judge piano competitions for young artists as well as give lecture-recitals and masterclasses for piano teachers’ associations in the Tri-State Area in USA, Northern California, Southern Oregon, Japan, China, and Hong Kong.
 She is dedicated to the educational support and the musical development of young artists.

 Chiharu Sai holds a Doctorate of Musical Arts in Piano Performance from the Manhattan School of Music.
 Her doctoral dissertation entitled “The Proportional Function of the Cadenza in the First Movements of Mozart’s Piano Concertos” was published by Lambert in Germany.
 Her debut CD of Chopin’s 4 Scherzi and 4 Ballades was released on King Records of Japan.
 Of this disc, the critic Yoshiko Ikuma noted Chiharu Sai’s “deep identification with their celebrated creator’s genius”.